vaadin/vaadin-localization-example/README.md

-# Project example for implementing localization in a Vaadin 14 application
+# Project example for implementing localization in a Vaadin Flow application

 This example application demonstrates implementing internationalization and localization in a Vaadin Spring Boot project.
 Locales supported are English, Finnish and French.